theodinproject-keifererikson/calculator/README.md

 # calculator
-Project: Calculator for The Odin Project
+Project: Calculator for The Odin Project by Keifer Erikson